-Update: April 9, 2019
+Update: April 30, 2019

 After securing the necessary approvals associated with the culvert under the CN rail line, the drill team is expected to be on site in the coming days, with work scheduled to start on May 6.
 The CN crossing is very sophisticated work, with a drill team scheduled to come in from Montreal.
 As you can expect, the trains need to continue to roll, so our work needs to be carried out in a way that allows CN to continue operations.
 The drill team will be using a jack and bore process, which means that they will push the culvert under the rail line and then pull the material out from the inside of the culvert once it’s in place.
 This is expected to take approximately five days.
 Once this culvert is in place, the contractor will finish the work needed on the southwest side of Crescent Street.
 After that, the road will need to be resurfaced where it was excavated, which will be completed later in the spring.

 We want to continue to remind residents that this is a short-term solution, but it allows us to make significant improvements with the funding that is available.
 The long-term stormwater management plan remains unchanged, which will eventually see stormwater redirected to a new lower aboiteau at the Tantramar River (near our Engineering and Public Works facility) via a new large drainage ditch.
 This work will only be possible with future funding.
 Until the long-term goal is achieved, this area of our community will still be vulnerable to flooding.

 As we’ve noted in previous posts, we want to sincerely thank our residents and business community for their continued support and understanding with this project.
 This is a big undertaking, and it’s a complex project, but it will be a great addition to our Town when it’s completed.
-We’ll be on the home stretch soon!!

 Stay tuned for future updates as work continues.
 If you have any questions about this project, please contact Jamie Burke, Senior Manager of Corporate Projects, at 364-4930 or firstname.lastname@example.org.